 7. Is there any likelihood that critical habitat or threatened species, populations or ecological communities, or their habitats, will be adversely affected as a result of the proposal?

-It is considered that the proposed amendments will not adversely impact on any critical habitat or threatened species, populations or ecological communities, or their habitats.
+The planning proposal does not pose any adverse impact on the critical habitat or threatened species, populations or ecological communities or their habitats.